-TOE SFRs TOE SFR compliance rationale AA For any RBG services provided by a third party, the evaluator shall ensure the TSS includes a statement about the expected amount of entropy received from su a source, and a full description of the processing of the output of the third-party source.
+TOE SFRs TOE SFR TOE SFR compliance rationale AA For any RBG services provided by a third party, the evaluator shall ensure the TSS includes a statement about the expected amount of entropy received from such a source, and a full description of the processing of the output of the third-party source.
 The evaluator shall verify that this statement is consistent with the selection made in FCS_RBG_EXT.1.2 for the seeding of the DRBG.
 If the ST specifies more than one DRBG, the evaluator shall examine the TSS to verify that it identifies the usage of each DRBG mechanism.
 Resp The TOE implements two DRBGs.
 One is used by IPsec and the other is used for the SED drive-lock password (BEV) generation.
-FDP_ACC.1 Objective(s): O.ACCESS_CONTROL, O.USER_AUTHORIZATION (Subset access control) [HCDPP] predefines the subjects, objects, and operations.
-Table 28 and Table 29 of these values and enumerates the operations between the subjects and objects.
+FDP_ACC.1 (Subset access control) Objective(s): O.ACCESS_CONTROL, O.USER_AUTHORIZATION Summary : [HCDPP] predefines the subjects, objects, and operations.
+Table 28 and Table 29 of this ST list these values and enumerates the operations between the subjects and objects.
 AA It is covered by assurance activities for FDP_ACF.1.
-Resp n/a FDP_ACF.1 Objective(s): O.ACCESS_CONTROL, O.USER_AUTHORIZATION (Security attribute based Summary: In this section, Table 28 is explained first followed by Table 29. access control) Print Creat te D.USER.DOC in Table 28 Print jobs are submitted to the TOE over the network using PJL.
+Resp n/a FDP_ACF.1 (Security attribute based access control) Objective(s): O.ACCESS_CONTROL, O.USER_AUTHORIZATION Summary : In this section, Table 28 is explained first followed by Table 29.
+Print Create D.USER.DOC in Table 28 Print jobs are submitted to the TOE over the network using PJL.
 Any computer that can connect to the TOE using IPsec can submit a print job.
-The TOE requires a user identity (a.k. job owner) to be included with each print job, but this user identity is unauthenticated.
+The TOE requires a user identity (a.k.a. job owner) to be included with each print job, but this user identity is unauthenticated.
 For this reason, the job owner, U.ADMIN, and U.NORMAL boxes in Table 28 for "Print Create" are marked as not applicable (n/a) because the job owner is always unauthenticated.
 If no job owner is provided with the print job, the print job is rejected by the TOE.
-Required se ecurity attributes: • Subject: None (Unauthenticated user) • Object: Job owner Print Read/Modify/Delete D.USER.DOC in Table 28 In order to print, the user must log in via the Control Panel.
-Each print job, when created have a user identity supplied by the client computer.
-This user identity is used as the job The logged in user's identity must match the user identity of the print job in order for the logged in user to be considered the job owner.
-Only the job owner can print (read) the job Only the job owner and U.ADMIN can delete a print job.
-Note that U.ADMIN has limit on deleting print jobs when using the SNMPv3 interface.
+Required security attributes: • Subject: None (Unauthenticated user) • Object: Job owner Print Read/Modify/Delete D.USER.DOC in Table 28 In order to print, the user must log in via the Control Panel.
+Each print job, when created, must have a user identity supplied by the client computer.
+This user identity is used as the job owner.
+The logged in user's identity must match the user identity of the print job in order for the logged in user to be considered the job owner.
+Only the job owner can print (read) the job.
+Only the job owner and U.ADMIN can delete a print job.
 By design, the D.USER.DOC information of a print job cannot be modified by anyone.
-Required security attributes: Subject: Control Panel user identity/role Object: Job owner
+Required security attributes: • Subject: Control Panel user identity/role • Object: Job owner